Travel Insurance after Brexit – What will be the situation with travel ?

 It is ESSENTIAL that you have Travel Insurance in place and protect yourself and travel companions whilst travelling in Europe.

 At the moment there seems to be no lack of holidays being booked for 2020 in Europe by UK Residents.

 We are working with our Travel Insurance Providers in order that business continues as usual.
-We understand that there is much uncertainty around what will happen on and after the new extension date.
+We understand that there is much uncertainty around what will happen after we leave the European Union.

 In respect of ensuring that customers are treated fairly, we recommend that all travellers check Government advise and holiday / airline providers terms and conditions before traveling.

 Any policy already issued for travel post BREXIT will remain in place and cover will continue as per the contract at the time of sale.